zhecfy/yambot/README.md

 python bot.py add
 ```

-Then the bot will prompt you to add a search entry interactively.
+Then yambot will prompt you to add a search entry interactively.

 ### Search options

 #### (Mercari) Ambiguity Levels

 Searching on mercari is sometimes quite painful.
 As long as an item's title and description contain all of the keywords, it may be shown in the search result.
 Sometimes completely different items with similar names flood the result.
 Sometimes the kanas in the keyword are incorrectly tokenized.
-The bot uses different ambiguity levels to determine which items are worth tracking.
+Yambot uses different ambiguity levels to determine which items are worth tracking.

 - Level 1 (Absolutely Unique): track all items
 - Level 2 (Unique): track items with full keyword in their title